 The steps are simple:

 - Print out the questionnaire.
-There are four sections.
-One for each: Depression, Anxiety, Trauma, and Alcohol Use
+There are four sections covering the following four areas: Depression, Anxiety, Trauma, and Alcohol Use

 - For each question, choose the box with the answer that best applies to you (don’t overthink it).
 Each box has a value within it or at the top of the column--either the numbers 0-3 or a “yes” or “no” response.